 Editor's note: It is FFS whether the case when configuration provided by a different NF than the AMF is covered by this or a different NAS procedure (e.g. UE route selection policies (URSP) provided by PCF).

-The following parameters may trigger the UE to perform Registration Update procedure:
+The following parameters may trigger the UE to perform the mobility and periodic registration update procedure:

 a) Allowed NSSAI.